tru-ID/sim-card-auth-ios/Tutorial README.md

 - `UIActivityIndicator`: Select the activity indicator, and on the **Attributes Inspector** check `Hides When Stopped`
 - UIImageView: Select the `UIImageView`, and on the **Attributes Inspector**, scroll to Drawing, and check `Hidden`

+**TODO: use <Kbd> Chakra UI component for keyboard text**

 Now, you need to define Outlets in the ViewController so that you can control the UI state.
 Let's select `ViewController` in Xcode, and then by using the `⌥` select `Main.storyboard` file.
 Both `ViewController.swift` and `Main.stroyboard` should be opened side by side.

 Select the `UIActivityIndicator` you inserted to the storyboard, and with `⌃` key pressed drag a connection from the storyboard to the `ViewController.swift`.
-Xcode will indicate possible places where you can create an Outlet.
+Xcode indicates possible places where you can create an Outlet.

 When you are happy, release the keys and mouse.
 You will be prompted to enter a name for the variable, type `busyActivityIndicator`.

 You need to connect the `UITextField`, `UIButton` and the `UIImageView` as well.
 Let's perform the above steps for these as well respectively, and name them as follows:

-- phoneNumberText
+- phoneNumberTextField
 - nextButton
 - checkResults

 ![Outlets](tutorial-images/outlets.png)

-Cool!
-This will allow to retrieve the phone number entered by the user, and control the state to provide feedback.
+This allows you to retrieve the phone number entered by the user, and control the state to provide feedback.
 You now have one last task to do related to the storyboard.

 Let's insert an action.
 When user taps on the `Next` button, you want the `ViewController` to know that user wants to initiate the SubcriberCheck.
 So select the `Next` button, and with your `⌃` key pressed drag a connection from the storyboard to the `ViewController.swift`.
-Xcode will indicate possible places where you can create an Action.
-When you are happy release the keys and mouse.
-You will be prompted to enter a name for the variable, type `next`.
-Xcode will insert an method with a `IBAction` annotation.
+Xcode indicates possible places where you can create an Action.
+When you are happy, release the keys and mouse.
+You will be prompted to enter a name for the variable, type `next` and Xcode will insert an method with a `IBAction` annotation.

 It is time to write some code to manage the UI state.
 The first method you are going to add is `controls(enabled: Bool)`.
-This method will help us show or hide `checkResults`, `busyActivityIndicator`.
+This method helps us show or hide the `checkResults`, `busyActivityIndicator`.
 You should also disable the `phoneNumberTextField` when the SubcriberCheck flow is in progress.

 ```swift
 // MARK: UI Controls Configure || Enable/Disable